aptech/docs/docs/getcollabelvalues.rst

     :param x: data with metadata.
     :type x: NxK matrix

-    :param index: Categorical or string variables in *x* to get labels from.
+    :param index: categorical or string variables in *x* to get labels from.
     :type index: Vector or string array

     :return x_labels_sa: labels assigned to the categorical or string variables in *x* specified by *index*.